Eagle House (suffragette's rest): Women's suffrage

 Emily and Mary Blathwayt began attending meetings of the Bath Women's Suffrage Society.
 In 1906 they gave three shillings to the Women's Social and Political Union (WSPU).
 Mary met Annie Kenney at a Women's Social and Political Union meeting in Bath, and she agreed to help Kenney, Elsie Howey, Clara Codd and Mary Phillips organise a local women's suffrage campaign.
 Mary was given an allowance by her family to support her in her work for women's rights.

 On 28 April 1909, Emily Blathwayt wrote in her diary that "the idea of a field of trees grows".
 The site chosen was a two-acre field on the side of Solsbury Hill.
 This was not to be a simple wood or even an arboretum, but a peaceful place for recovering women to walk and relax.
 They planted individual trees, holly trees to celebrate women working for the cause whereas those militant women who had been imprisoned were celebrated with a particular conifer.
 Each had a different species and floral rings were planted around each tree.
-The planting was achieved by a visit from the suffragette who then posed, often with one of the Blathwayts, by a purpose made lead plaque.
-This was photographed by Colonel Lindley and he would also capture a portrait of the suffragette.
-These portraits were signed and card versions sold at the WSPU shop in Bath.
-Blathwayt's diary also includes details of the sexual relationships between some participants of the movement which took place at Eagle House.
+The planting was achieved by a visit from the suffragette who then posed, often with one of the Blathwayts, by a purpose-made lead plaque.
+That was photographed by Colonel Linley and he would also capture a portrait of the suffragette.
+The portraits were signed and card versions sold at the WSPU shop in Bath.
+Mary Blathwayt's own diary also includes details of the sexual relationships between some participants of the movement which took place at Eagle House.

 Eagle House became an important refuge for suffragettes who had been released from prison after hunger strikes.
-Each tree was planted to commemorate each woman - at least 47 trees were planted between April 1909 and July 1911, including Emmeline Pankhurst, Christabel Pankhurst, Annie Kenney, Charlotte Despard, Millicent Fawcett and Lady Lytton.
+Each tree was planted to commemorate each woman – at least 47 trees were planted between April 1909 and July 1911, including Emmeline Pankhurst, Christabel Pankhurst, Annie Kenney, Charlotte Despard, Millicent Fawcett and Lady Lytton.

 Key activists from the suffragette movement were invited to stay at her house and to plant a tree to celebrate a prison sentence, or to mark having been on hunger strike.
-The trees were known as "Annie's Arboreatum" after Annie Kenney.
+The trees were known as "Annie's Arboretum" after Kenney, who planted the first one.
 There was also a "Pankhurst Pond" within the grounds.

-When Vera Wentworth and Elsie Howey assaulted H. H. Asquith (the Prime Minister), this proved too much for the Blathwayt family.
-The Blathwayts were also distressed by arson and other attacks on property carried out by the suffragettes, including one near Eagle House.
+When Vera Wentworth and Elsie Howey assaulted H. H. Asquith (the Prime Minister), it proved too much for the Blathwayt family.
+They were also distressed by arson and other attacks on property carried out by the suffragettes, including one near Eagle House.
 Emily Blathwayt resigned from the WSPU and Linley Blathwayt wrote letters of protest to Christabel Pankhurst, Howey and Wentworth.
 Pankhurst was told that Howey and Wentworth could not visit their house again.
 Wentworth sent them a long reply expressing regret at their reaction but noting that "if Mr. Asquith will not receive deputation they will pummel him again".